-For the treatment-group spectator session, everything is the same as in the control-group spectator session.
-The only difference is in the following.
+For the treatment-group spectator session, everything is identical as in the control-group spectator session, except that an additional screen is added between Screen 3 and Screen 4.
+In the new screen, the following treatment text is displayed.
+Treatment Screen: Revelation of empirical α